wing5wong/artisan-whs-static/source/_news/2025-06-27_whanganui-high-school-pasifika.md

 show_in_slider: true
 date: 2025-06-27T16:21:00+12:00
 ---
-A group of our Pasifika students represented the school for Pasifika Fusion 2025 on the theme “PI meets AI”.
+“ A group of our Pasifika students represented the school for Pasifika Fusion 2025 on the theme “PI meets AI”.
 Our students took part in took part in wearable art, essay and a poem based on the theme.
 All the students were also part of the cultural performance.
-Vinaka vakalevu to all those involved, especially the students, teachers whānau and Marie.
+Vinaka vakalevu to all those involved, especially the students, teachers whānau and Marie."